tvdboom/ATOM/docs_sources/user_guide/models.md

 A stacking model is created from a trainer through the [stacking](../../API/ATOM/atomclassifier/#stacking) method.
-The stacking model is added automatically to the list of models in the pipeline, under the `Stack` acronym.
+The stacking model is added automatically to the list of models in the trainer, under the `Stack` acronym.
 The underlying estimator is a custom adaptation of [StackingClassifier](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.StackingClassifier.html) or [StackingRegressor](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.StackingRegressor.html) depending on the task.
 The only difference between ATOM's and sklearn's